JaredScar/Rattled/README.md

     pr "My name is " + name + " and I am " + age + " years old";
 }
 ```
+# TODO List
+[x] Lexer splits up source code into tokens by spaces

+[ ] Code actually runs the functions

+[ ] Spaces get ignored by lexer

+[ ] Multi-line variable declaration by keeping variable values in parenthesis

+[ ] Keywords (if, for, while) ignore spacing and parenthesis when parsing
+their bodies and conditionals
 # Installation
 TBD
 # Documentation